 screenOrientation

-: App manifest setting that enables you to specify how your app responds to device orientation changes- Jetpack WindowManager: Library that enables you to determine the size and aspect ratio of the app window; backward compatible to API level 14
+: App manifest setting that enables you to specify how your app responds to device orientation changes- Jetpack WindowManager: Set of libraries that enable you to determine the size and aspect ratio of the app window; backward compatible to API level 14

 Activity#setRequestedOrientation()